cashubtc/awesome-cashu/README.md

 - [Paywally](https://github.com/bordalix/paywally) is a Lightning paywall powered by Cashu.
 - [Portal Technologies](https://github.com/PortalTechnologiesInc) is a universal app for identity & payments.
 - [Receipt.cash](https://github.com/Origami74/receipt-cash) is a bill splitter to snap a picture of a fiat bill and easily split costs auto-converted to BTC.
 It's based on Cashu payment requests.
-- [Satocash-Applet](https://github.com/Toporin/Satocash-Applet) is an Ecash wallet implementation in javacard.
+- [Satocash-Applet](https://github.com/Toporin/Satocash-Applet) is an ecash wallet implementation in javacard.
 - [sig4sats](https://github.com/vstabile/sig4sats-script) is a a simple script demonstrating how to atomically exchange Cashu payments for Nostr event signatures using Schnorr adaptor signatures.
-- [Spacenut](https://spacenut.nutstash.app) The sickest Cashu-enabled game you've ever played ([GitHub](https://github.com/gandlafbtc/spacenut))
+- [Spacenut](https://spacenut.nutstash.app) The sickest Cashu-enabled game you've ever played. ([GitHub](https://github.com/gandlafbtc/spacenut))
 - [Spark Payment processor](https://github.com/thesimplekid/cdk-spark-payment-prcoessor) is a gRPC-based Lightning Network payment processor that implements the CDK payment processor protocol using the Breez SDK Spark.
 - [Tollgate](https://github.com/OpenTollGate/tollgate-app) turns any WiFi router into a decentralized ISP using bitcoin and ecash.
 - [Wally](https://github.com/Origami74/wally) allows your device to discover and (auto)connect to TollGates around you.
 Implements Cashu Wallet Connect (CWC), an extension of NIP-47 (Nostr Wallet Connect) that enables applications to interact with Cashu ecash wallets over Nostr.